Showing posts sorted by relevance for query Ovoid. Sort by date Show all posts

 (2) In botany (of a fruit or similar part), egg-shaped with the broader end at the base.

 1817: From the French ovoïde, from the New Latin ōvoīdēs, the construct being the Classical Latin ōvum (egg) + the Ancient Greek -oeidēs (like) (akin to -oid).
 The Latin ōvum (egg) is thought derived from the primitive Indo-European awi (bird) which may be the source of wyo & yyo, the primitive Indo-European words for "egg" although this is speculative.
 The hypothetical “evidence” for its existence is provided by the Sanskrit vih, the Avestan vish, the Latin avis (bird), the Ancient Greek aietos (eagle), the Old Church Slavonic aja, the Russian jajco, the Breton ui, the Welsh wy, the Old Norse egg, the Old High German ei and the Gothic ada, all meaning "egg."
 The –oid suffix was from the Ancient Greek -ειδής (-eids) & -οειδής (-oeids) (the ο being the last vowel of the stem to which the suffix is attached) from εἶδος (eîdos) (form; like; likeness) and was added to indicate the meanings “tending towards”, “similar to” or “like”).
-Ovoid is a noun & adjective and ovoidal the other adjectival form though it is rare; The noun plural is ovoids.
+Ovoid is a noun & adjective and ovoidal is an adjective; the noun plural is ovoids.
+The adjective ovoidish doesn't exist and never should because something "ovoidish" is actually an ovoid.
 Subovoid (apparently never as sub-ovoid) is a technical word used in mathematics and some disciplines of engineering.

 Headlights and Politics

-280 SE 3.5 Coupes, the "tombstone" or "European" headlight assemblies to the left, the version developed for the US market to the right.
-Such was the international admiration for the "Californian" interpretation that it became a global option.
+Mercedes-Benz 280 SE 3.5 Coupés (W111), the "tombstone" or "European" headlight assemblies to the left, the version developed for the US market to the right.
+Such was the international admiration for the "Californian" interpretation rapidly it became a global option.

 That is how politics in the US operates.
 It’s in the congresses, state and federal, where things are actually hammered out and deals done.
-Most of the world fixates on presidential politics because of the drama and the cults of personality but domestically, it’s in the legislatures that lobbyists do their work and that’s where they make donations to election campaign funds in exchange for getting the legislation which most benefits the corporations employing them.
+Most of the world fixates on presidential politics because of the drama and the cults of personality but domestically, it’s in the legislatures that lobbyists do their work and that’s where they make "campaign contributions" in exchange for getting the legislation which most benefits the corporations employing them.
 The business of America is business” is how former president Calvin Coolidge (1872–1933; US president 1923-1929) summed it up.
 It’s not wholly dissimilar to the development of the English constitution; it took centuries to evolve but essentially, in exchange for getting the money he needed to fight his wars, the King of England approved the laws the politicians wished to pass.
-In the US, the dynamic relationship is between politicians and corporations, mediated by their lobbyists.
+In the US, the dynamic relationship is between politicians & corporations, mediated by the lobbyists and between the two sides, there's much interchanging of personnel which is why the system is sometimes described by political scientists as "incestuous".

 Unfortunately, US regulations proved disfiguring as well as dimming because the simple solution of integrating the turn-signal indicators (the "flashers" to many) and side-marker lamps into the assembly didn’t comply.
 As explained by automotive lighting expert Daniel Stern, the lit area was probably compliant (the rules specified a minimum 3½ square inches (22.5 cm2) but the intensity and inboard visibility angles would have been inadequate.
 A turn signal with its centre 4 inches (100 mm) or closer to the low-beam lamp had to provide at least 500 candela on-axis, which would be close to impossible for a lamp with this construction; turn signals more than 4 inches from the low-beam needed only to provide at least 200 candela.
 The rest of the world (RoW) cars (left) were supplied with the original elegant design while for the US market some rather ugly after-market lamps were crudely added to the gaps next to the grill (centre).
 Late in the 1960s, the aesthetics were improved somewhat by using a larger unit (right) which emulated the look of a fog-lamp, the US cars by then also suffering the addition of side-marker lights front & rear.